Wabtec (WAB)

 Free cash flow isn't a prominently featured metric in company financials and earnings releases, but we think it's telling because it accounts for all operating and capital expenses, making it tough to manipulate.
 Cash is king.

-Taking a step back, we can see that Wabtec’s margin was unchanged during that time, showing its long-term free cash flow profile is stable.
+Taking a step back, we can see that Wabtec’s margin expanded by 2.5 percentage points during that time.
+This is encouraging because it gives the company more optionality.

 10. Return on Invested Capital (ROIC)

 We like to invest in businesses with high returns, but the trend in a company’s ROIC is what often surprises the market and moves the stock price.
-Over the last few years, Wabtec’s ROIC has increased. its rising ROIC is a good sign and could suggest its competitive advantage or profitable growth opportunities are expanding.
+Fortunately, Wabtec’s ROIC averaged 4.8 percentage point increases each year over the last few years. its rising ROIC is a good sign and could suggest its competitive advantage or profitable growth opportunities are expanding.

 11. Balance Sheet Assessment